Frequently Asked Questions

 How does a student become eligible to participate in the NHD contest?

 Winning students in county or district competitions advance to a state contest.
 The top two entries in each category and division at state contests are eligible to participate nationally.
-More than 2,800 students annually attend the NHD competition.
+Nearly 3,000 students annually attend the NHD competition.

 Who supports National History Day?